turbobabr/Sketch-Plugins-Cookbook/README.md

 If you want to distribute some shapes along a path there is a convenient method `-pointOnPathAtLength:` implemented in `NSBezierPath_Slopes` class extension.

-This method accepts a `double` value from 0 to 1 and represents a length at which you want to get a point coordinate.
+This method accepts a `double` value that represents a position on path at which you want to get a point coordinate.
 It returns a `CGPoint` struct with coordinates of the point.

 ![Ge points coords along shape path](./docs/getting_points_along_path.png)